bullhorn/invenias-api-docs/source/index.html.md

 ```
 > Returns a list of the items available used to track where a candidate is in the search process.

 The Invenias system has many default and customizable enumerations.
-When designing an integration it may be necessary to know the values of the items in a collection for any given enumeration.
+When designing an integration, it may be necessary to know the values of the items in a collection for any enumeration.
 The GET /api/v1/settings/{key} endpoint will return the items for any enumeration name defined in the `{key}`.

 ### HTTP Request
 `https://{subdomain}.invenias.com/api/v1/settings/{key}`